apache/paimon/docs/content/docs/development/create-table.md

 ## Managed Table in Table Store Catalog

+If you need to manage tables uniformly according to the catalog and database.
+You can consider using the Table Store Catalog to create managed tables.
+In this case, creating tables will actually create file structures, and deleting tables will actually delete table data.

 ### Catalog

 Table Store uses its own catalog to manage all the databases and tables.
 Users need to configure the type `table-store` and a root directory `warehouse` to use it.

 ```sql
 CREATE CATALOG my_catalog WITH (